p4ulor/Object-Detector-App/docs/README.md

 - https://firebase.google.com/docs/samples?hl=en&authuser=0

 ### Trivia
-- In the past before my decision to use Gemini, I intended to use [Text Generation](https://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference/android)
+- In the past before my decision to use Gemini, I intended to use [Text Generation](https://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference/android) to simply talk about a MediaPipe detected object, but:
-    - But it would require the user to download a LLM to their phone.
+    - It would require the user to download a LLM to their phone.
 So I decided to go for the Gemini API.
-    - The LLM Inference API support these [types of models](https://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference#models).
+    - The LLM Inference API supports these [types of models](https://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference#models).
 The most lightwheight (1.30 GB) is:
 [gemma-1.1-2b-it-cpu-int4, LiteRT/TFLite variation](https://www.kaggle.com/models/google/gemma/tfLite/gemma-1.1-2b-it-cpu-int4)
     - [mediapipe-samples - llm_inference](https://github.com/google-ai-edge/mediapipe-samples/tree/main/examples/llm_inference/android).